- Degree - Masters (Level 9 NFQ)

 Studentfinance.ie is a website that has information on financial support for further and higher education.
 It lists the several financial assistance schemes available in Ireland to help you progress through further and higher education.

 An honours degree (2.2 or higher) with accounting constituting a major part.
+It is expected that all candidates will have full CAP1 exemptions from Chartered Accountants Ireland (CAI).
+Due to pressure on places entry is only guaranteed to graduates holding a 2.1 or better.
 Those who have made timely progress in their professional examinations may also be considered.

 Non-EU applicants should note: